Where to Mail Tax Returns, Tax Payments and Extensions to the IRS

 Mailing Your Personal Tax Return

-The correct address depends on what you're mailing.
-Start with the "Where to File Addresses" page on the IRS.gov website if you're sending a personal tax return.
-Click on the state where you reside and you'll land on a page showing addresses for filing particular forms.
+The address you'd use depends on what you're mailing and where you live.
+Go to the "Where to File" page on the IRS.gov website if you're sending a personal tax return.
+Click on the state where you live and you'll land on a page showing addresses for filing various tax returns.

-Don't be concerned if the zip codes don't match up with other standard addresses in each location.
-Use the ones given.
+Don't be concerned if you notice that the zip codes don't match up with those of other addresses in each location.
+Always use the ones given.
 The IRS more or less has its own zip codes to help sort incoming mail.
+The address for mailing a 1040 might be identical to the one you'd use to mail a 1040EZ...except for the last three digits of the zip code.
+This is what differentiates incoming mail for the IRS.

 Mailing a Business Tax Return

-You can find the proper mailing address for various business tax forms at the following web pages:
+You can find the proper mailing address for various business tax forms at the following websites:

 For other types of tax forms, go to the Where to File Tax Returns page at IRS.gov and use the name or number of the tax form to find the appropriate mailing address.